Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Roncal

-We continue through the spectacular Roncal Valley, where we find Erronkari, a village that smells of cheese and tradition.
-The stone houses with slate roofs are lined up as if time did not pass.
-Julian Gayarre was born here, and his legacy is felt in every corner.
-Ideal for getting lost among trails, bridges and a culture that honors the mountain.
+Erronkari, in the Roncal Valley, is a village that smells of cheese and tradition.
+The stone houses with slate roofs stand side by side as if time had stood still.
+Julián Gayarre was born here, and his legacy is felt in every corner.
+It’s the perfect place to lose yourself among trails, bridges, and a culture that honors the mountains.

 4